Christmas Soap Recipe with Festive Swirls

 Melt the Solid Oils

-- Place the pan of solid oils on the hob and turn it on to the lowest heat setting.
-It will melt quicker than you expect, so stay with the pan, moving the oil around in the pan to help speed up melting.
+- Place the pan of solid oils on the stovetop and turn the hob on to the lowest heat setting.
+The oil will melt quicker than you expect, so stay with the pan, moving the oil around in the pan to help speed up melting.
 When there are a few small pieces of solid oil still floating, take the pan off the heat and set it on a potholder.
 They'll melt with the residual heat and a few stirs of your spoon/spatula.

 Add the liquid oils

 - Pour the liquid oils into the pan of melted oils.
-To minimize air bubbles getting in, try pouring the liquid oils onto a clean spatula held over the pan of oils.
-Use the spatula to get every last drop out of the jug then stir the oils together gently.
+Use the spatula to get every last drop out of the jug, and then stir the oils together gently.

 - Take the temperature of the mixed oils.
-You're aiming for around the same temperature as the lye solution, but they can be a few degrees higher or lower.
+You're aiming for around the same temperature as the lye solution, 100°F (38°C), but they don't have to be exact.

 Bringing the Ingredients to 'Trace'